CarlosLCervantes/D3Services/README.md

 .Net Services used for powering the Diablo 3 News iPhone app.

+Project was created in early 2011 and decommissioned in 2012.

 Public POX Web service for serving content.
 Webforms website for managing content.
 Windows Service for regularly polling sites to scrape content.